 1990: Deposit areas for aluminum cans and glass were constructed.
 Dining Services made an effort to decrease waste and increase recycling.

 1992: Dining Services agreed to purchase more recycled products if economically reasonable.
-Bookstore planned to purchase more recycled paper products and removed environmentally unsound products from the shelves.
-Mail room contacted catalogue companies and advertisers in an effort to cut down junk mail.
-Print shop began looking for ways to use recycled paper.
+The Bookstore planned to purchase more recycled paper products and removed environmentally unsound products from the shelves.
+T mailroom contacted catalog companies and advertisers in an effort to cut down junk mail.
+The print shop began looking for ways to use recycled paper.

 1994: Dining Services eliminated all plastic except silverware.
 Gordon adopted a section of highway in the Adopt-A-Highway program.

 1996: Effort was made to increase student and staff awareness of the recycling program.
 Dining Services began to use recycled napkins.

 1997: Recycled paper was made available in the Print Shop.
 Steps were taken to reinstate former policies in the Mail Room, Bookstore, and Print Shop in regards to recycled paper use.
 Grapevine was put on VAX to reduce paper waste by 1500 sheets a week.

 1999: Recycling containers purchased and placed in every student's dorm room for bottles, cans, and paper.
 Continual re-labeling of trash containers for awareness.
 A cardboard compactor was purchased to improve the collection and recycling process of cardboard.

 2007: Design Center started buying 100% post-consumer waste copy paper which is the supply for printers and copiers around campus.